When to Replace Pool Filter Sand: Complete Change Schedule

 Step-by-Step Sand Replacement Process

-1. Turn off pool pump and close valves: Shut off power to the pump and close the inlet and outlet valves to the filter to prevent water flow during sand removal.
+1. Turn off pool pump and close valves: Turn off power at the breaker (not just the pump switch) and close the inlet and outlet valves to the filter to prevent water flow during sand removal.

 2. Drain the filter tank: Open the drain plug at the bottom of the filter tank and allow all water to drain completely.
 This may take 30-60 minutes depending on tank size.